 Even a seemingly minor impact can lead to life-changing injuries for smaller vehicle occupants.
 That is why it’s crucial to hire the best truck accident attorney in Gwinnett County.
-It would help if you had an attorney who understands how to fight for the maximum compensation when you have severe injuries.
+It helps if you have an attorney who understands how to fight for the maximum compensation when you have severe injuries.

 Some of the most common injuries we see in victims of tractor-trailer collisions include:

 - Spinal injuries (including paralysis)